 Choroidal Hemangioma: Choroidal hemangioma is an uncommon, benign vascular tumor, manifesting as an orange-red mass in the posterior pole of the eye.
 Visual loss may be progressive and irreversible because of chronic foveal detachment.

-Angioid Streaks: Angioid streaks are dehiscences in Bruch’s membrane and occur in patients with some systemic diseases such as pseudoxanthoma elasticum, Paget’s disease of bone, or sickle hemoglobinopathy.
+Angioid Streaks: Angioid streaks are dehiscences in Bruch membrane and occur in patients with some systemic diseases such as pseudoxanthoma elasticum, Paget disease of bone, or sickle hemoglobinopathy.
 Vision loss in eyes with angioid streaks occurs most frequently as a result of CNV.

 Inflammatory Conditions: CNV can occur as a complication of inflammatory conditions such as uveitis, multifocal choroiditis, and panuveitis, and punctate inner choroidopathy.
 About one-third of patients develop choroidal neovascularization, which can result in severe vision loss if it is subfoveal.

-There is currently one intravenous photodynamic therapy (PDT) agent that has received approval by the U.S. Food and Drug Administration (FDA), verteporfin (Visudyne®, Novartis).
-The FDA-approved indications include the treatment of predominantly classic subfoveal CNV due to age-related macular degeneration (AMD), pathologic myopia, and presumed ocular histoplasmosis.
+There is currently 1 intravenous PDT agent that has received approval by FDA, verteporfin (Visudyne®, Novartis).
+The FDA-approved indications include the treatment of predominantly classic subfoveal CNV due to AMD, pathologic myopia, and presumed ocular histoplasmosis.
 The label notes that there is insufficient evidence for verteporfin use in predominately occult subfoveal CNV, and it is contraindicated in patients with porphyria.